Natalia Landsberg: Biography

 Natalia Landsberg was born in the Bessarabian capital of Chișinău, in 1846, to the Russian police prefect Joseph Mikhailovich Landsberg and his wife Zinovia Gregorievna Landsberg.
 Inspired by the growing Narodnik movement, disgusted by the pervasive antisemitism in Bessarabia and tired of her aristocratic family, in 1866, Landsberg decided to leave the Russian Empire by entering into a marriage of convenience.
 She went on to live an ascetic life according to her socialist principles.
 She moved to Switzerland and settled in a colony of Russian emigrés in Zurich.
 She later went to study at the University of Bern.
 By the 1870s, she had become an anarchist.

 In 1873–1874, Landsberg met the French anarchist Paul Brousse and began a relationship with him.
 She introduced Brousse to other activists in the Russian emigré movement, and influenced him to adopt more extremist positions on anarchism.
-In March 1876, Brousse, Landsberg and seveeral other Russian activists established the German-speaking Social Democratic Association (Socialdemokratischer Verein).
+In March 1876, Brousse, Landsberg and several other Russian activists established the German-speaking Social Democratic Association (Socialdemokratischer Verein).
 After a political demonstration in commemoration of the Paris Commune, it began to more closely cooperated with the city's French-speaking groups and later joined the Jura Federation.
 Landsberg provided the funding for the group's newspaper, Arbeiter-Zeitung, which began publication in July 1876.
 According to Rudolf Rocker, it would be the first anarchist publication in the German language.

 In December 1876, Landsberg also began publication of the French socialist publication Almanach de la Commune, which she printed in Geneva and smuggled into France for distribution.
 In August 1877, Brousse and Landsberg respectively organised and financed a secret congress of the French Federation of the Anti-Authoritarian International.
 Following a brief prison sentence in the Käfigturm in October 1877, Brousse fell seriously ill.
 Landsberg took him to the home of Jean-Louis Pindy in La Chaux-de-Fonds, where she nursed him back to health over the course of six weeks.
 The following year, when Brousse's French newspaper L'Avante Garde ran into financial difficulties, Landsberg helped pay for its continued publication.
 In the newspaper, Landsberg published a translation of an appeal by 24 of the condemned defendants of the Trial of the 193, as well as the cover letter they had sent to Pavel Axelrod's newspaper Obshchina (newspaper)|Obshchina.